Pei-devoteam/AWS-CloudWatch/Monitor a single instance.md

-# Lazy way of using cloud watch
+# Lazy Way to Start Cloud Watch
+This tutorial will